tgwizard/muslib/README.md

 # muslib.org

+This is very much a work in progress, to a large extent just for the fun of it.

 This site is built in Ruby, on Rails, using MongoDB via Mongoid, presented with Bootstrap, authenticated via Mozilla Persona.